 Okay – basic connections:

-1. Kobol is an anagram, when you unscramble it, you get Kolob.
+1. Kobol is an anagram, when you solve it, you get Kolob.
 In LDS theology, Kolob is the star nearest unto the throne of God.
 In Battlestar Galactica, Kobol is a planet rather than a star, but the connection between the two ideas is rather clear.
 Also, a ship named the Star Kobol appeared briefly as the site for armistice talks between the Colonials and the Cylons.

 2. The colonies are run by a council (sometimes referred to as a Quorum) of the Twelve, with a President.
 While a political body, the members also have religious responsibilities and duties.

 3. Marriage is often referred to as sealing.
 Adama marries Apollo and Serina with the words: A union between this man and this woman not only for now, but for all the eternities.
 Although the marriage ceremony is public rather than in a temple requiring a recommend to enter, the wording and theology comes from Mormonism.